nosajio/botfarm-cli/Readme.md

 Like cron with superpowers.
 You can write scripts (or "bots") and tell them when to run.
 Botfarm takes care of setup, scheduling, and capturing logs.

-  - ⏲️   Schedule: Configure bots to run at specific times or at intervals.
+  - ⏲️   **Schedule**: Configure bots to run at specific times or at intervals.
-  - 📺   Console: Observe bots and explore outputs.
+  - 📺   **Console**: Observe bots and explore outputs.
-  - 📦   Git: Sync your own repos of bots with botfarm to make updates easier.
+  - 📦   **Git**: Sync your own repos of bots with botfarm to make updates easier.
-  - 🏃‍♀️  Easy: No setup required, just add some bots and you're done!
+  - 🏃‍♀️  **Easy**: No setup required, just add some bots and you're done!

 Having trouble?
 Submit an issue or ask [Jason](https://twitter.com/__nosaj) a question on twitter.